Tax Deduction

 The size of your standard deduction depends largely on your tax filing status.
 Besides your tax filing status, other factors used to calculate your standard deduction include your age, whether you’re blind and whether another taxpayer can claim you as a dependent.

-Standard Deduction 2024 (Returns Due April 2025)
+Standard Deduction 2025 (Returns Due April 2026)

-Standard Deduction Amounts 2024 Official Annual Adjustments
+Standard Deduction Amounts (Revised)

 Filing StatusStandard Deduction Amount

-Married Filing Jointly & Surviving Spouses$29,200
+Married Filing Jointly & Surviving Spouses$31,500

-Married Filing Separately$14,600
+Married Filing Separately$15,750

-Heads of Household$21,900
+Heads of Household$23,625

 Additional Standard Deduction for People Over 65